ssmirr/appdev-chapters/rails-foundry.md

 #### #review-requests

-[`/join` the #review-requests channel](https://slack.com/help/articles/205239967-Join-a-channel){:target="_blank"} and send the following messages, substituting your own repository name instead of `demostudent14/my-awesome-project`:
+In the #review-requests Slack channel ([`/join` it if you're not in it](https://slack.com/help/articles/205239967-Join-a-channel){:target="_blank"}), send the following messages, substituting your own repository name instead of `demostudent14/my-awesome-project`:

  - `/github subscribe demostudent14/my-awesome-project`

+The very first time you use the `/github` Slack bot, it will ask you to authenticate.
+Go through the usual GitHub OAuth flow.

+By default, when you subscribe a Slack channel to a repository using the GitHub integration, it adds four listeners for four events: `issues`, `pulls`, `commits`, and `releases`.
+When any of these things occur, a message is added to the channel.
+The integration allows you to use Slack as a centralized, customizable notification stream for certain types of GitHub events.

+In this channel, we don't want notifications for any of these four types of events, so let's unsubscribe from them:

  - `/github unsubscribe demostudent14/my-awesome-project issues`
  - `/github unsubscribe demostudent14/my-awesome-project pulls`
  - `/github unsubscribe demostudent14/my-awesome-project commits`
  - `/github unsubscribe demostudent14/my-awesome-project releases`

+Then, let's subscribe to the `reviews` event:

  - `/github subscribe demostudent14/my-awesome-project reviews`